 This implementation allows multiple halo swaps to be 'in flight' at any one time (up to R between each pair of processes).
-This is done by means of a circular buffer storing MPI\Requests.
+This is done by means of a circular buffer storing MPI_Requests.
 When a process wishes to send halo data it uses up one of the R MPI requests and sends the halo data to a corresponding receive buffer on the neighbouring process.
-If all R MPI requests are active (i.e., messages have been sent but not yet received) it will simply skip the halo send for that iteration and carry on with the computation, until one or more of the outstanding sends has completed.
+If all RMPI requests are active (i.e., messages have been sent but not yet received) it will simply skip the halo send for that iteration and carry on with the computation, until one or more of the outstanding sends has completed.
 We chose R = 100 for initial experiments and consider the effects of different values in Section 6.3.
 On the receiving side, a process will check for arrival of messages and, if new data has arrived, copy the newest data from the receive buffer into the halo cells of its u array (discarding any older data which may also have arrived).
 If no new data was received during that iteration the calculation continues using whatever data was already in the halos.
 By using multiple receive buffers (one for each message in-flight) we ensure that the data in the u array halos on each process is a consistent image of halo data that was sent at some iteration in the past by the neighbouring process.

-In addition, since non-blocking collectives do not exist in the current MPI standard (although they have been proposed for MPI 3) we also replace the blocking reduction with an asynswap a one-element-thick halo with each neighbouring process chronous binary-tree based scheme, where each process calculates its local residual and inputs this value into the reduction tree.
+In addition, since non-blocking collectives do not exist in the widelyimplemented MPI 2.1 standard (although they exist in MPI 3.0) we also replace the blocking reduction with an asynchronous binary-tree based scheme, where each process calculates its local residual and inputs this value into the reduction tree.
 These local contributions are summed and sent on up the tree until reaching the root, at which point the global residual is broadcast (asynchronously) down the same reduction tree.
-Since the reduction takes place over a number of iterations (the minimum number being $2\log_2 p$ ), as soon as a process receives the global residual it immediately starts another reduction.
+Since the reduction takes place over a number of iterations (the minimum number being $2\log_2 p$), as soon as a process receives the global residual it immediately starts another reduction.
 In fact, even on 32768 cores (the largest run size tested), this asynchronous reduction took only around 50 iterations to complete.
 Compared with the synchronous reduction (every 100 iterations), this gives the asynchronous implementations a slight advantage in potentially being able to terminate sooner after convergence is reached.
 This could of course also be achieved in the synchronous case, but at a higher communication cost.